zanerock/format-and-lint/README.md

 - 'test': rules specific to to unit tests

 Rule sets can be individually overridden with the `--rule-sets-path` CLI option or the `ruleSets` option when using [`formatAndLint()`](#format-and-lint).
 Configurations associated with a novel key (not defined above) will be appended to the configuration array and augment the configuration.
 Rules sets may also be disabled with the `--disable-rule-sets` and `disableRuleSets` options respectively.

+Because there are some redundancies and conflicts in some of the stock rule sets, certain rules may be deleted or left in place depending on which rule sets are included.
+E.g., both 'standard-js' and 'stylistic' enforce a blank line at the end of a file so the 'standard-js' rule is deleted to avoid double reporting and 'style' aligns colons in multi-line object definitions so the corresponding 'standard-js' rule (which does not) is deleted.
+So, if you prefer Standard JS to our own default fandl style, you can simply disable 'style', and the would-be conflicting/redundant 'standard-js' rules will be left in place.

 ### Specifying source type